 This section includes the benchmark as identified in the B.E.S.T.
 Standards for Mathematics.
 The benchmark, also referred to as the Benchmark of Focus, is the focal point for student learning and instruction.
 The benchmark, and its related example(s) and clarification(s), can also be found in the course description.
-The 9-12 benchmarks may be included in multiple courses, select the example(s) or clarification(s) as appropriate for the identified course.
+The 9-12 benchmarks may be included in multiple courses; select the example(s) or clarification(s) as appropriate for the identified course.

-Connecting Benchmarks/Horizontal Alignment in other standards within the grade level or course

-This section includes a list of connecting benchmarks that relate horizontally to the Benchmark of Focus.
-Horizontal alignment is the intentional progression of content within a grade level or course linking skills within and across strands.
-Connecting benchmarks are benchmarks that either make a mathematical connection or include prerequisite skills.
-The information included in this section is not a comprehensive list, and educators are encouraged to find other connecting benchmarks.
+Connecting Benchmarks/Horizontal Alignment Terms from the K-12 Glossary in other standards within the grade level or course This section includes a list of connecting This section includes terms from benchmarks that relate horizontally to the Appendix C: K-12 Glossary, found Benchmark of Focus.
+Horizontal alignment is within the B.E.S.T.
+Standards for the intentional progression of content within a Mathematics document, which are grade level or course linking skills within and relevant to the identified Benchmark across strands.
+Connecting benchmarks are of Focus.
+The terms included in this benchmarks that either make a mathematical section should not be viewed as a connection or include prerequisite skills.
+The comprehensive vocabulary list, but information included in this section is not a instead should be considered during comprehensive list, and educators are instruction or act as a reference for encouraged to find other connecting educators. benchmarks.
 Additionally, this list will not include benchmarks from the same standard since benchmarks within the same standard already have an inherent connection.